 The centerpiece of the commercial is an enormous bun with a rather small patty, which supposedly signifies the big buns that McDonald’s and Burger King were using.
 So, the customer rightfully asks “where’s the beef?”
 This is, after all, a hamburger.

 By making their audience laugh, Wendy’s succeeded in not only winning over a large number of American consumers.
 They also made a joke of their competition.
-Sure, the commercial was one big exaggeration, but it’s hard to take a something seriously after you’ve seen Clara Peller shrieking in bewilderment about beef and where it is.

 The Commercial That Makes You Say WTF!?